-The toolkit focuses primarily on "critical services" (as defined in Chapter $\underline{1}$ ) as these are the services whose disruption or failure could (i) impair individual financial institutions' viability or critical operations, and (ii) have systemic implications if systemically important financial institutions (SIFIs) or multiple financial institutions across the system are affected.
-However, this focus on critical services does not suggest that third-party service relationships involving the provision of non-critical services to financial institutions do not warrant appropriate and proportionate risk management.
+The toolkit focuses primarily on "critical services" (as defined in Chapter 1) as these are the services whose disruption or failure could impair individual financial institutions' viability, critical operations and/or ability to meet key legal and regulatory obligations.15 However, this focus on critical services does not suggest that third-party service relationships involving the provision of non-critical services to financial institutions do not warrant appropriate and proportionate risk management.

-While the primary focus of the toolkit is on critical services, certain sections of the toolkit consider all third-party service relationships or non-critical service relationships specifically where appropriate.
-In particular, the sections on registers of third-party service relationships (Section $\underline{3.4}$ ), financial institutions' management of concentration risks (Section $\underline{3.8}$ ) and the identification of systemic third-party dependencies (Section $\underline{4.3}$ ).
+While the primary focus of the toolkit is on critical services, certain sections of the toolkit consider non-critical service relationships, where appropriate.
+In particular, this is the case in the sections on registers of third-party service relationships (Section 3.4), financial institutions' management of concentration risks (Section 3.8) and the identification of systemic third-party dependencies (Section 4.3).